elinck/elinck.github.io/_pages/research.md

 ***

 I'm an evolutionary biologist and ornithologist broadly interested in how the geological and ecological features of landscapes drive differentiation in avian populations.
-As a member of the <a href="http://klickalab.com" target="_blank">Klicka Lab</a>> at the University of Washington and <a href="http://www.burkemuseum.org/" target="_blank">Klicka">Burke Museum of Natural History &amp; Culture</a>, much of my work is based in ornithological specimen collections, whether as source of data on morphological variation or as a source of DNA for genome-wide analyses.
+As a member of the <a href="http://klickalab.com" target="_blank">Klicka Lab</a> at the University of Washington and <a href="http://www.burkemuseum.org/" target="_blank">Burke Museum of Natural History &amp; Culture</a>, much of my work is based in ornithological specimen collections, whether as source of data on morphological variation or as a source of DNA for genome-wide analyses.
 However, I also draw on everything from traditional field observation to emerging biodiversity informatics and remote-sensing datasets.

 ## Ecological drivers of speciation